-The opinions on legalizing marijuana in El Salvador are many.
-But, they help answer the question about if marijuana should be legalized in the country.
+The opinions on legalizing Marijuana in El Salvador are many.
+But, they help answer the question about if Marijuana should be legalized in the country.

 Arguments for legalizing Marijuana in El Salvador.

-Specialists have proven that cannabis can definitely help some people with severe medical conditions.
+Specialists have proven that cannabis can definitely help people with severe medical conditions.
 If it were legal, people in the country could easily have access to these treatments.

 The current status of marijuana legalization.

-As of 2020, the Salvadoran general assembly has nothing working when it comes to this subject; there is no commission discussing it.
+As of 2020, the Salvadoran general assembly has nothing working regarding the legalization of Marijuana.

 My point of view is that the country should study and legalize the use of cannabis for medical purposes.
-However, I think the country is not ready to legalize marijuana for recreational purposes.
+However, I think the country is not ready to legalize Marijuana for recreational purposes.

-All in all, my viewpoint is that cannabis for medical purposes should be legalized as soon as possible.
+My position is that cannabis for medical purposes should be legalized as soon as possible.
 But, allowing people to use it legally for recreational purposes should be done at a later time.

-Legalizing marijuana in El Salvador.
+Legalizing Marijuana in El Salvador.

-The issue of whether cannabis for medical reasons or marijuana for recreational purposes should be made legal is a hot topic in El Salvador.
+The issue of whether cannabis for medical reasons or Marijuana for recreational purposes should be made legal is a hot topic in El Salvador.
 In all honesty, debating this issue has not started yet.